 To make things clear and easy, this is a list of the best poker hands in order:

-- Three of a Kind: three cards of the same rank and two cards that do not match, like 9♥ 9♠ 9♣ 6♦ 3♠
+- Three of a Kind: three cards of the same rank plus random two cards, like 9♥ 9♠ 9♣ 6♦ 3♠

-#10.
-High Card: when all your cars are with different ranks and with no combination, like K♥ Q♠ 8♣ 3♠ 2♦
+- High Card: when all your cars are with different ranks, like K♥ Q♠ 8♣ 3♠ 2♦

-If you are not sure if you have a winning hand or why the pot was rewarded to one player instead of another, refer to this part of Poker Rules, and you should have all your questions answered.
+If you are unsure if you have a winning hand or why the pot was rewarded to one player instead of another, refer to this part of Poker Rules, and you should have all your questions answered.